OluwapelumiG/oluwapelumig/README.md

 ---

 ## 🚀 About Me
-I’m a passionate software engineer with a knack for building scalable, user-friendly applications.
+I am a passionate software engineer with a knack for building scalable, user-friendly applications.
 I thrive on turning ideas into code and solving real-world problems with technology.
 Based on my portfolio at [oluwapelumig.vercel.app](https://oluwapelumig.vercel.app/), I specialize in full-stack development and love experimenting with modern frameworks and tools.

 - 🌍 **Location**: Available digitally, anywhere you need me!
 - 💻 **Currently Working On**: Innovative web and mobile solutions